LilianNgonadi/Healthcare-Functionality-Project--Xgboosting/README.md

 - This dataset provides a comprehensive view of the health facilities' geographical distribution and operational characteristics, facilitating targeted interventions and resource allocation.

+## Exploratory Data Analysis (EDA)
+* To understand the dataset an exploratory data analysis was carried out to visualize the various features of [GRID3 NGA Health Facilities dataset:](https://data.grid3.org/datasets/1b358b47e41244cbaaccb640d9a4bfc9_0/about)

+### Visualize Numerical Feature Distribution

+* The dataset is highly imbalanced, oversampling will be needed to create synthetic data to balance the clases.

+* Implement Supervised Learning Classifiers.
+Five classifiers were implemented and the best performing had its hyperparameters tuned.
+Random Forest was the best performing and the others were Logistic Regression, Logistic Regression with SMOTE oversampling, Decision Tree with SMOTE oversampling, and XGBoost with SMOTE oversampling.